ChiaWeiKuo/chiaweikuo.github.io/_pages/Animation.md

 ---
 permalink: /Animation/
-title: "Gallery"
 ---

-This page shows the images/animations of the two-phase flow simulations I made during my PhD studies.
+This page includes the images/animations of the two-phase flow simulations I made during my PhD studies.